LS-Instruments/MVC-Actors/README.md

 This method generates/fires the Event wired to the input.
 Firing an event looks up all actors who registered to listen to this Event and sends to them this Event on a Zero Coupling based message defined during registration.
 Errors on broadcasting the event i.e. enqueuer of the registrant not existing, are ignored.

-**IMPORTANT** - Only call this method within actor core of your Controller.
+**IMPORTANT** - Only call this method within methods of your **Controller**.
 From helper loops call the Send Generate Event message to self.
 This is to make sure your actor works with all registered listeners.

 ### The "Send Read View Settings.vi" Method
 ![](Media/Send_Read_View_Settings_Method.png)